-foundation and/or footings since what is typically built for a single-story home may not be substantial enough.
+Depending on the type of construction, certain concrete footings and foundation requirements may need to be used.
+A second story addition may need additional foundation and/or footings since what is typically built for a single-story home may not be substantial enough.

 Understanding the Room Additions